Fun-A-Day!

 Focused on getting his snack just right!

-I plan on printing out some pictures of the kids making their snacks, then I’ll add the pictures to our “recipe” and post everything in the classroom!
+I printed out some of the pictures of the kids making their snacks, added the pictures to our “recipe” and posted everything in the classroom!
+It was a great way to showcase some of the fun we have, and it made for some great shared reading later in the month.

 More Reindeer Activities for Kids